Leninner/personal_portfolio/src/content/blog/ec2-with-cdk.md

 7. After the deployment is complete, you can see the EC2 instance in the AWS console.

+> You can see the complete code in the [GitHub repository](https://github.com/Leninner/cloud/tree/main/aws/cdk/ec2-with-cdk).

 ## Conclusion

-Load balancing is an important concept in cloud computing.
-It helps to distribute incoming network traffic across multiple servers.
-In this project, we have created a load balancing system with EC2 instances and CDK.

-CDK is a fantastic tool that allows you to create infrastructure as code.
-It is an open source software development framework to model and provision your cloud application resources using familiar programming languages.
-In this project, we have used CDK to create a load balancing system with EC2 instances.
+EC2 is one of the most used services in AWS.
+It is a powerful service that allows us to create virtual machines in the cloud.
+In this post, we have seen how to create an EC2 instance using AWS CDK.
+In the next post, we will see how to create an EC2 instance using Terraform.